ThibaultJanBeyer/DragSelect/CONTRIBUTING.md

 ### Automatic

-For the testing puppeteer and jest is used.
-Puppeteer will be installed locally, but can be a bit heavy (~200mb) you can use the [Environment Variables](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#environment-variables) if you have puppeteer installed already.
+For the testing playwright is used.

 Automated tests are run via: